-Sports, Exercise and Health Science (SEHS): HL/SL The SEHS course covers:
+Sports, Exercise and Health Science (SEHS): HL/SL

+The SEHS course covers:

 - Anatomy

 - Exercise physiology

 - Energy systems

 - Movement analysis

 - Skill in sport

 - · Measurement and evaluation of human performance

 - Psychology of sport

 - · Physical activity and health

-- Nutrition for sport, exercise, and health
+- · Nutrition for sport, exercise, and health

-The course incorporates the traditional disciplines of Anatomy, Physiology, Biomechanics, Psychology and Nutrition which are studied in the context of Sport, Exercise and Health.
-Learners study a range of core and option topics.
-They undertake practical (experimental) investigations in both laboratory and field settings.
-This provides an opportunity to acquire the knowledge and understanding necessary to apply scientific principles and critically analyse human performance.
+The course incorporates the traditional disciplines of Anatomy, Physiology Psychology and Nutrition which are studied in the context of Sport, Exercise and Learners study a range of core and option topics.
+They undertake practical investigations in both laboratory and field settings.
+This provides an opportunit the knowledge and understanding necessary to apply scientific principles and criticall human performance.
 Where relevant, the course addresses issues of internationalism and ethics by considering Sport, Exercise and Health relative to the individual and in a global context.